lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

   - See how many books are in each selection when applying filters and disallow filtering by attributes that would result in no books.

-## Folder structure 📂

-We are using a monorepo structure with both frontend and backend in the same repository.

 ## How to run ⚙️

 Before doing anything else, you have to clone the repository: